 Professional dress, of course, means dressing for work, not a day on the beach.
-However, professional dress for an interview indicates more formal or traditional attire.
-While professional or formal attire used to be the norm in many businesses, that is no longer the case.
+However, professional (or business) attire for an interview indicates more formal or traditional attire.
+While professional or formal attire used to be the norm in many businesses, that’s no longer the case.
 However, in some industries (banking or law, for example), professional attire is still expected in the interview and beyond.

 A conservative outfit is your best bet, which generally means a suit (pants or skirt) in a solid color like navy, gray, or black.
 Your shirt should be white or a soft color that complements the suit (think light blue or pale pink, not hot pink or deep purple).
 Beyond the basics, here are a few more considerations: